 The Czech Republic joined NATO in 1999 and the European Union on May 1, 2004.
 Since 1991, the Czech Republic (former Czechoslovakia), has been a member of the Visegrad Group.

-Geography of the Czech Republic
+Geography of Czechia

 The Czech landscape is quite varied; Bohemia to the west consists of a basin, drained by the Elbe (in Czech: Labe) and Vltava rivers, surrounded by mostly low mountains (the Sudeten with the Krkonoše region, home to the highest point in the country, Sněžka, at 1,602 metres [5,256 ft]).
 Moravia, the eastern part, is also quite hilly and is drained predominantly by the Morava river, but also contains the source of the Oder (in Czech: Odra) River.
-Water from the landlocked Czech Republic flows to three different seas: the North Sea, Baltic Sea, and the Black Sea.
+Water from landlocked Czechia flows to three different seas: the North Sea, Baltic Sea, and the Black Sea.

 The local climate is temperate with warm summers and cold, cloudy, humid winters, influenced by a variety of maritime and continental influences.